stargate/data-api/docs/jsonapi-spec.md

 | `errors`          | Present if errors occur. |

 If `upsert` option was set to `true`, and no documents matched a filter a new document is created.
-The `_id` of the document is included in the status field `upsertedId`, otherwise no status is returned .
+The `_id` of the document is included in the status field `upsertedId`, otherwise no status is returned.

 If an error occurs the command will not return `data` or `status`.